What Is NAFTA?

 - Eliminate barriers to trade and facilitate the cross-border movement of goods and services.

 - Promote conditions of fair competition.

 - Provide protection and enforcement of intellectual property rights.

 - Create procedures for the resolution of trade disputes.

 - Establish a framework for further trilateral, regional and multilateral cooperation to expand the trade agreement's benefits.
 (Source: NAFTA Secretariat, "FAQ")

 NAFTA has eliminated trade barriers, increased investment opportunities, and established procedures for resolution of trade disputes.
 Most important, it has increased the competitiveness of the three countries involved on the global marketplace.
 This has become especially important with the launch of the European Union and the economic growth of China and other emerging market countries.
 In 2007, the EU replaced the U.S. as the world's largest economy.

 NAFTA was attacked from all sides during the 2008 Presidential campaign.
-Barack Obama blamed NAFTA for growing unemployment.
+Barack Obama blamed it for growing unemployment.
 He said it helped businesses at the expense of workers in the U.S. It also did not provide enough protection against exploitation of workers and the environment along the border in Mexico.
-Hillary Clinton included NAFTA in her pledge to strictly enforce all existing trade agreements, as well as halt any new ones.
-Both candidates promised to either amend or back out of NAFTA all together.
-However, Obama hasn't done anything about NAFTA since becoming President.
-For more, see Has Obama Forgotten NAFTA Promise?
+Hillary Clinton included the trade agreement in her pledge to strictly enforce all existing trade agreements, as well as halt any new ones.
+Both candidates promised to either amend or back out of the agreement all together.
+However, Obama hasn't done anything about these campaigns promises since becoming President.
+For more, see Has Obama Forgotten His Promise?

-In 2008, Republican candidate Ron Paul said he would abolish NAFTA.
-He said it was responsible for a NAFTA Superhighway and compared it to the European Union.
+In 2008, Republican candidate Ron Paul said he would abolish the trade agreement.
+He said it was responsible for a Superhighway and compared it to the European Union.
 However, unlike the EU, NAFTA does not enforce a single currency among its signatories.
 Paul has maintained this position in his 2012 campaign.